giellalt/lang-kal/kal.md

-# Kalaallisut description
+# Kalaallisut language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-dependency.cg3.md